Strobesstrobes

 AWS Testing: In Scope vs Out of Scope

-In scope (no approval)Requires approval / prohibited
+In scope (no approval)Requires form / prohibited

 Your EC2, RDS, Lambda, CloudFront configAWS hypervisor, hardware, control plane